Belfast choir in with shout to be UK best

 The choir has been performing the songs "Be Still My Soul" and "Get Happy" for the competition.

-Sunday's show comes from Bangor in Wales and the judges include former member of the band JLS, JB Gill, and the well-known singing coach Carrie Gracey.
+Sunday's show comes from Bangor in Wales and the judges include former member of the band JLS, JB Gill, and the well-known singing coach Carrie Grant.

 'Electric atmosphere'